jupyter-book/jupyter-book/docs/content/content-blocks.md

 `````

 (admonitions:colons)=
-### New Style Admonitions
+### New style admonitions

 The admonition syntax above utilises the general [directives syntax](content:myst/directives).
 This has the advantage of making it consistent with every other directive.
-However, a big disadvantage is that, when working in any standard Markdown editor (or the Jupyter Notebook interfaces),
+However, a big disadvantage is that, when working in any standard markdown editor (or with the Jupyter Notebook interface),
-the text they contain will not render nicely as standard Markdown (for Markdown previews).
+the text they contain will not render nicely as standard markdown (for markdown previews).

 By enabling extended syntax in your `_config.yml`, you will gain access to an alternative syntax for admonitions: